THE TERROR OF THE LORD (EXCERPT OF THE MAINSPRING)

 How could the Scripture be clearer, more pointed?
 Have we not been grievously deceived with the lawless-grace-rapture teaching?

-For the time past of our life may suffice us to have wrought the will of the Gentiles, when we walked in lasciviousness [immorality], lusts, excess of wine, revellings, banquetings, and abominable idolatries: (I Peter 4:3)
+For we have spent enough of our past lifetime in doing the will of the Gentiles—when we walked in lewdness [immorality], lusts, drunkenness, revelries, drinking parties, and abominable idolatries.
+(I Peter 4:3)

 Here is the concept of repentance.
 Before we became a Christian we behaved in a sinful, shameful manner.
 But now through our Lord’s grace we have turned away from the abominations practiced by the Gentile nations.

-Wherein they think it strange that ye run not with them to the same excess of riot, speaking evil of you: (I Peter 4:4)
+In regard to these, they think it strange that you do not run with them in the same flood of dissipation, speaking evil of you.
+(I Peter 4:4)

 The true Christian conducts himself in such a manner that the unsaved regard his behavior as strange, as unusual.
 The world cannot see imputed (ascribed) righteousness, only actual righteousness of behavior.
 Actual righteousness of behavior, the moral image of the Lord Jesus, is the only light of the world.

-Who shall give account to him that is ready to judge the quick [living] and the dead.
-For for this cause was the gospel preached also to them that are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.
+For this reason the gospel was preached also to those who are dead, that they might be judged according to men in the flesh, but live according to God in the spirit.
 (I Peter 4:5,6)